 “I just wonder if you’ll make the same choice as I did when my employers approach you—and they most certainly will.”
 Cvetka turned back to the campfire as the others began to stir and greet the morning.
 “What’s more important to you, I wonder… All I want is for myself and those I care about to be able to live comfortably until the end.”

 It was near nightfall on the same day when their plan was executed.

 Cvetka’s intrusion and revelation came too close to the plan’s initiation for them to revise and hold off.
 The time dependency of the plan also had to be accounted for; and after weighing the prominence of danger, they all decided to move forward—albeit more carefully.

 Thus, Cadence kick-started the plan.

 Atienna could see it all play out in the distance in her mind’s eye through a thin veil of fog as she sat once again in front of the campfire with the others sleeping around her.
-The guard rotation was the same as it had been that morning—Sigurd and Sefu, both appearing tired or disinterested.
+The guard rotation was the same as it had been that morning—Sigrid and Sefu, both appearing tired or disinterested.

 Atienna had a book poised on her lap to not look suspicious as she observed the other five initiate their portion of the plan.

 It was rather impressive—the way it was all coming to fruition.